Trending in Equine Circles: CBD for Horses

 Most of the horse-specific cannabis products include CBD as the main active ingredient.
 CBD is a non-psychoactive cannabinoid found in cannabis that interacts with the endocannabinoid system to induce a range of effects on the body.
 Cannabinoids activate cannabinoid receptors, such as the G-protein coupled receptors, CB1 and CB2.

-THC is a cannabinoid that induces the elevated feelings associated with cannabis, and can bind to both CB1 and CB2.
+THC is a cannabinoid that can bind to both CB1 and CB2.
 While CBD doesn’t directly bind to either receptor, it has influence over how other cannabinoids, including THC, can bind.
 CBD modulates receptor pathways and acts on other non-cannabinoid receptors.

 Animal and human studies have shown that CBD can potentially reduce stress and inflammation.
 These are two of the biggest benefits horse owners claim to see with CBD treatment for their pets.